WCSU 88.9 FM

 Once hired, WCSU-FM provides professional development and advancement opportunities to its employees through a structured Performance Appraisal Management program, which focuses on excellence in job performance, responsiveness to WCSU-FM's goals and vision, and professional and skill development needs.
 WCSU-FM also provides career counseling and coaching to station staff.

-During part of the period between October 1, 2014 and March, 2015, WCSU had 1 full time vacancy for Production Manager.
-During this time span WCSU was able to fill the position.
+During part of the period between October 1, 2016 thru June 30, 2017, WCSU was without a General Manager due to the retirement in September, 2016 of Edwin Clay.
+WCSU's full time vacancy for Production Manager was put on indefinite hold.
+The necessity for General Manager became paramount.
+The hiring decision for General Manager was made in March, 2017.
+The effective start date was July, 2017.
 The position was posted in major daily and local weekly newspapers as well as the station and university websites.

 WCSU-FM is involved with university communication/journalism students in an effort to provide students with internships and career related work experience prior to graduation while meeting the stations' multi-faceted organizational needs.
 By becoming involved at WCSU-FM, students are helping in developing a more diverse future workforce with professional skills in the broadcast media industry.
 Students have a long history of being involved at the station and have worked alongside the full-time staff serving in a variety of roles, which include production assistants, radio reporters, program assistants, and receptionists.